kvignesh1420/kvignesh1420.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi :wave:, I'm a first year CS PhD student at <a href='https://ai.stanford.edu/'>Stanford University</a>.
-I'm primarily interested in understanding the computational aspects of learning in neural networks, and using these insights to develop novel modeling techniques.
+I'm primarily interested in understanding the computational aspects of learning in neural networks.
+My research is generously supported by the Stanford School of Engineering Fellowship.

-Previously, I was a senior ML engineer at LinkedIn AI building recommendation foundation models.
+Previously, I was a senior ML engineer at LinkedIn AI building foundation models for recommendation tasks.
 I earned my MSc in Computer Science at NYU Courant, and had an amazing time being a part of the Math and Data Group.
 I have also contributed to TensorFlow and served as a maintainer for TensorFlow-IO during my time at IBM.
 I hold a B.Tech in Electronics and Communication Engineering from IIT Guwahati.
 <br/><br/>

 ## Whats New